 - Easy to use – can the clinician use the equipment easily and with confidence?

 - A specific place in a clinical pathway – is there a specific time within the treatment(s) when using the equipment is appropriate and does it have ‘point 1’?

 - Financial ROI – does it reduce cost or generate income, depending on which environment it is being used in?

 If all of these questions are answered with a yes, then it is something we will seriously look at distributing.
-I also play close attention to the culture and personalities involved with the manufacturer.
+I also pay close attention to the culture and personalities involved with the manufacturer.

 Physiquipe positions itself as a consultant to our clients, adding significant value both clinically and financially.
 We are approached by many companies who want us to sell their products.
-We are very stringent to ensure that products we select meet all of the above criteria.
-I believe this is one of the main reasons that we have been successful and our clients are very open and willing to looking at technology that we present to them.
+We are very stringent to ensure that the products we select meet all of the above criteria.
+I believe this is one of the main reasons that we have been successful and our clients are very open and willing to look at technology that we present to them.